learnk8s/learnk8s.io/src/microsAuthentication/content.md

 If you want your applications to list all the available Pods in the cluster, you will need to create a Service Account that is associated with read-only access to the Pod API.

-You deployed two apps that have Service Accounts — let's have a look.
+When you deployed two apps earlier, you also created two Service Accounts:

 ```terminal|command=1,5|title=bash
 kubectl get serviceaccount --namespace api